RoySegall/django-tivol/README.md

 cycle hooks` - before content migration, after content migration end much more.
 We'll discuss it in the future.

+### How to write a migration source
+Well... there is no actual rule except for one thing: each row, collection of values we want to import, must have an ID.
+This used for not importing the same data and to have to ability to rollback the migrated from the DB.
+For more examples - have a look [here](https://github.com/RoySegall/tivol-dummy-app/tree/master/tivol_migrations/source_files)

 ### Writing source mapper
 Source mapper is something that take data from one place and then return a list dictionaries which then can be inserted to the DB using Django's